gilby125/oci-swarm-cluster/README.md

 ```

 This script will:
+1. Verify that your secrets.tfvars file exists and contains the required variables
-1. Apply the Terraform configuration with flexible SSL initially
+2. Apply the Terraform configuration with flexible SSL initially
-2. Wait for certificate issuance
+3. Wait for certificate issuance
-3. Update the SSL setting to full_strict for maximum security
+4. Update the SSL setting to full_strict for maximum security
+5. Test connectivity to all configured domains

 ### Pangolin Integration